Cray-HPE/docs-csm/404-MGMT-NET-MLAG-CONFIG.md

 # Requirements

-- Console Access to the switches participating in MLAG confguration.
+- Console Access to the switches participating in MLAG configuration.
 - Two switches running the same firmware version.
 - Three cables connected between the switches, two for the Inter Switch Link (ISL) and one for the Keepalive.